chriskolb/SDDR-Species/README.md

 This script performs Bayesian Hyperparameter Optimization for all three predictor types.
 Subsequently, the models are estimated ten times to produce the final results.
 The folder "bayesian-optimization-results" contains the resulting `ParBayesianOptimization` objects and "performance-results" the respective AUC and Brier scores.
 Also runs for several days.

 - **`full-model-datagen.R`**
-This script takes the raw data (**not included here**) and produces the pooled and multivariate data sets and generates spatially decorrelated cross-validation folds using  `blockCV`.
+This script takes the raw data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in data folder) and generates spatially decorrelated cross-validation folds using  `blockCV`.
+Although the raw data is not included, the resulting data set is included.

 # multi-species-models